TM

 2) Jimdo – often pleasant for simple business pages in the DACH context.

-3) IONOS MyWebsite – relevant if you want hosting "from one source."
+3) IONOS MyWebsite – relevant if you want hosting “from a single source.”

 4) Framer AI – exciting if you want more design freedom.

-We don't choose "the best tool," but the most suitable one.
-And sometimes the honest answer is: Build the first draft with AI—but plan an early exit route if you grow.
+We don’t choose “the best tool,” but the most suitable one.
+And sometimes the most honest answer is: Build the first draft with AI – but plan an escape route soon, if you grow.

-If you want to use AI without getting lost, you need a process that protects you.
-Not complicated—just clear.
+If you want to use AI without losing yourself, you need a workflow that protects you.
+Not complicated – just clear.

-We work with a simple, practice-tested flow.
-It's suitable for solo founders as well as small marketing teams.
+For this, we work with a simple, proven flow that suits solo founders as well as small marketing teams.

-3) Edit Like a Human: Replace clichés with concrete sentences from your reality.
-That's the moment when trust is built.
+3) Edit like a human: Replace clichés with specific sentences from your reality.
+This is the moment when trust is built.

-4) Test Before Launch: Performance with PageSpeed Insights, accessibility with WAVE, legal basics with a real check.
+4) Test before launch: Check performance with PageSpeed Insights, accessibility with WAVE, legal basics with a real review.

-This workflow seems simple but massively changes the outcome because it takes the hype out of the process.
+This process seems simple, but it massively changes the outcome because it takes the hype out of the process.

-AI is quick at producing.
-You're better at deciding.
-When you separate these roles clearly, quality comes out.
+AI is quick to produce.
+You’re better at deciding.
+When you separate these roles clearly, quality emerges.

-And another insight from many projects: The best AI website doesn't feel like AI.
-It feels like you—clear, calm, credible.
-That doesn't need 50 subpages.
-Just a consistent line.
+And one more learning from many projects: The best AI website doesn’t feel like AI.
+It feels like you – clear, calm, credible.
+You don’t need 50 subpages for that.
+Just one consistent line.

-If you need support, we often do it hybrid: AI-first draft, then professional refinement in branding, UX, and technology—until it really fits.
+If you need support, we often do it hybrid: AI-first draft, then professional polish in branding, UX, and technology – until it truly fits.

-You have an AI draft and want to do it right?
+Got an AI draft and want to get it right?

 In 2026, AI on the web is no longer an experiment.
-It is infrastructure—sometimes visible, often invisible.
-And we believe: the most exciting future isn't "AI builds everything," but "AI becomes part of a clean process."
+It’s infrastructure – sometimes visible, often invisible.
+And we believe: The most exciting future is not “AI builds everything,” but “AI becomes part of a clean process.”

 Second: Standards are shifting towards AI search.
-Content must not only be readable for humans but also for systems summarizing answers.
+Content must not only be readable by people but also by systems that summarize answers.
 This means: clear structure, clean semantics, reliable data.

-Our response to this is calm but clear: We use AI where it saves time and increases quality.
-And we take it out where it could damage trust—such as with legal texts, sensitive data, or brand decisions.
+Our consequence from this is calm but clear: We use AI where it saves time and increases quality.
+And we take it out where it could damage trust – such as in legal texts, with sensitive data, or in brand decisions.

-If you start with AI today, it's not "either or."
-It's a beginning.
-And with the right setup, something long-lasting can emerge.
+Starting with AI today isn’t an “either-or.”
+It’s an entry point.
+And with the right setup, something that lasts can emerge.

 Our plans